bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 This graph describes the various states that reflect values of `execution_domain`, along with `terminable` for those states, with edges describing transitions between domains including timeouts in non-race scenarios.
-The rest of this section discusses the correcness of timeouts at boundaries where these state transitions occur.
+The rest of this section discusses the correctness of timeouts at boundaries where these state transitions occur.

 For reference later, the possible state transitions are: